Th3Mast3rM1nd/Network-Services/SMTP/README.md

 # SMTP ( Simple Mail Transfer Protocol )

-SMTP is used to send and receive mail messages and runs on Port 25.
+SMTP is used to send and receive mail messages and runs on Port 25. newer SMTP on port 587 .

 SMTP understand Some Simple Text Commands :

-    HELO - introduce yourself
+    AUTH PLAIN - AUTH is a service extension used to authenticate the client HELO - introduce yourself
     EHLO - introduce yourself and request extended mode MAIL FROM: - specify the sender